Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 14:22 Cool.

-14:23 Yeah, I made it super easy to find.
+14:23 Yeah, it's super, I made it super easy to find.

-14:25 And do you know what would be super easy, is if somebody would make an easy way for me to do a pyramid installation.
+14:25 And do you know what would be super easy is if somebody would make an easy way for me to do a pyramid installation.

 14:31 That's right.

-14:32 So the way I made that /18 work-- and you can still go to /episode/list or whatever--
+14:32 Because, so the way I made that slash 18 work, and you can still go to like slash episode slash list or whatever, is I use constraints in the routing infrastructure.

 14:42 And so one of the things that I've been doing a lot of work with lately is with building pyramid web apps and trying to really help people jumpstart what they're up to, right?

-14:52 Like I can go to pyramid and create a web app and I get basically a web app that runs and here's the view function and here's a template.
+14:52 Like I can go to pyramid and create a web app, and I get basically a web app that runs, and here's the view function, and here's a template.

-15:00 Go, go write the web app from scratch.
+15:00 Go write the web app from scratch.

-15:03 And I kind of wanted to help the world not start from scratch, but start from near the end.
+15:02 And I kind of wanted to help the world not start from scratch, but start from near the end.

-15:28 - Yeah, that's great.
+15:28 Yeah, that's great.

-15:29 - So I created a cookie cutter thing called cookie cutter dash pyramids --talk Python starter.
+15:28 So I created a cookie cutter thing called cookie cutter dash pyramids --talk Python starter.

-15:33 And so this came out of my Python for entrepreneurs course, but you don't have to have anything to do with that to play with this template.
+15:33 And so this came out of my Python for Entrepreneurs course, but you don't have to have anything to do with that to play with this template.

-15:38 So what you do is it comes out with like, when you just say create the website, it'll create like a shared layout.
+15:38 So what you do is it comes out with like when you just say create the website, it'll create like a shared layout.

 15:44 So there's one place where all your general navigation and look and feel goes.

-15:48 It has handlers for class management.
+15:47 It has handlers for class management.

-15:53 It has like secure user management using things like passlib and other techniques, bootstrap, logbook, rollbar integration, MailChimp integration, outbound email integration, power for static file management, all just the list goes on and on.
+15:52 It has like secure user management using things like pass lib and other techniques, bootstrap, logbook, rollbar integration, MailChimp integration, outbound, email integration, power for static file management.

-16:06 But it's very much closer to where you need to be for a professional pyramid app to get started in my opinion, rather than like, basically, here's one file now create the whole thing from scratch.
+16:06 But it's very much closer to where you need to be for a professional pyramid app to get started, in my opinion, rather than like basically here's one file.

-16:18 So people want to check that out.
+16:18 So if people want to check that out, that's on GitHub.

-16:19 That's on GitHub, you can just cookie cutter space the GitHub URL and you're off to the races.
+16:20 You can just cookie cutter space the GitHub URL and you're off to the races.

-16:24 It's a little bit more documentation.
+16:23 It needs a little bit more documentation.

 16:25 I'm going to work on that this week, but it's really close.

-16:29 I'm actually pretty excited about it.
+16:27 But it's a good start and I'm actually pretty excited about it.

-16:31 And you've got one, your course is one of the very few that I've seen that really teaches people how to do Pyramid as well.
+16:31 And you've got one, your course is one of the very few that I've seen that really teaches people how to do pyramid as well.

 16:38 Yeah, thanks.